RenYang-home/NTIRE21_VEnh/README.md

 }
 ```

-If you have any question, find dead links or bugs, please feel free to contact:
+If you have questions, find dead links or bugs, please feel free to contact:

 Ren Yang @ ETH Zurich, Switzerland